 Hover the mouse over the controls on the program's window to get hints on what they do.

 RSS and Atom feeds are similar and Morse News understands both formats automatically.
 These feeds contain digests of articles, most often news articles.
 It's beyond the scope of this document to describe these feed technologies, how to use them, how to find feeds, etc. Start with the Wikipedia articles on RSS and Atom if you want detailed info and go from there.
-Morse News was tested with Associated Press and Google RSS News feeds.
-It comes pre-set with several of these feeds.
+Morse News includes many useful news sources already in the Feed List.
 Of course you can add your own feeds and they will be remembered in the list.
 If you want to reset the list to the original set, right click and select Reset to original list.

 There's sort of an art to discovering the actual feed URL for RSS and Atom feeds.
-Sometimes it's enough to right-click on the RSS/Atom icon and select Copy Link or Copy Shortcut (depending on your browser).
-Looking at the bottom status area of your browser while hovering over a feed icon is another trick.
-Not all feeds will be usable in Morse News!
-Some (e.g., CNN) just feed headlines with links to the full story.
-The meat of the story is not in the RSS.
+Sometimes it's enough to right-click on an RSS/Atom icon or hyperlink and select Copy Link or Copy Shortcut (depending on your browser).
+Looking at the bottom status area of your browser while hovering over a feed icon or link is another trick.
 Here are some news-type sources, most of which are lists of news feed categories:

-US National Weather Service - Public Alerts (use the Atom feeds)
+US National Weather Service - Public Alerts (use the Atom feeds).
+The included NWS link is for the entire US land areas.
+They have by state and other regions.

 NOAA NWS Storm Prediction

 Center - Tornado & Severe Thunderstorm watches and warnings, and more.
-This one omits the fire weather.
+The included one omits the fire weather.

 Some RSS and Atom feeds require a user name and password.
 Morse News accepts URLs of the form